Red Bull consultant and Verstappen ally Marko to leave F1 team

 Mintzlaff said he had respected Marko's wishes after "a long and intensive conversation.

-Media reports had suggested, however, that relations had become strained between Marko and the team's corporate owners and there had been disagreements internally.
+Media reports suggested relations had become strained between Marko and the team's corporate owners.

 Marko was the last man standing of a top trio that ran the team during a dominant period in its history.